Estonian Red cattle

 The Estonian Red (Eesti punane veis) is an Estonian breed of dairy cattle.
 It was developed in the second half of the nineteenth century from cross-breeding of local cattle with imported stock of the Angeln, Danish Red and North Slesvig Red breeds.
 The coat is red, but sometimes it varies from red-white to brown and rarely black.

-Its conservation status was not listed by the FAO in 2007; in 2021 it was reported to DAD-IS as "endangered".
+Its conservation status was not listed by the Food and Agriculture Organization of the United Nations in 2007; in 2021 it was reported to DAD-IS as "endangered".
 It is one of the constituent breeds of the European Red Dairy Breed.